Skip to main content

 Certificate of Eligibility

-• Students must apply online through the VA website to receive their Certificate of Eligibility.
-Approximately 8 weeks after they apply, students will receive their certificate in the mail.
+Students must apply online through the VA website to receive their Certificate of Eligibility.
+Students will receive their certificate in the mail approximately 8 weeks after they apply.

-• Students must submit the Class Certification Form for each semester they wish to receive their benefits.
-This form should only be submitted after registering for classes for the semester in question.
+Students must submit the Veteran Benefit Request Form for every semester they wish to receive benefits.
+This form should be submitted after classes are registered.

 Phone: 208.496.1609 | Fax: 208.496.6711 | Email: vabenefits@byui.edu